-(PTG.2.2) If a total failure of the entropy source occurs while the RNG is being operated, the RNG prevents the output of any internal random number that depends on some raw random numbers that have been generated after the total failure of the entropy source sequence (i) immediately when the RNG has started, and (ii) while the RNG is being operated.
+(PTG.2.1) A total failure test detects a total failure of entropy source immediately when the RNG has prevents the output of any internal random number that depends on some raw random numbers that have been generated after the total failure of the entropy source sequence (i) immediately when the RNG has started, and (ii) while the RNG is being operated.
 The TSF must not output any random numbers before the power-up online test has finished successfully or when a defect has been detected.